Gamer11111/Steam-card-analysis/README.md

 # Steam-card-analysis
-Use this program to find list of all games profitable for crafting.
+ Program to find list of all games profitable for crafting.
-Download .csv file from https://steam.tools/cards/ and paste in directory.
+ Go to wiki<a href="https://github.com/Gamer11111/Steam-card-analysis/wiki">here</a> for more information.